 Twitter handles - BJSM encourages the inclusion of Twitter usernames in an author's information to encourage discussion and debate around each article.

-The British Journal of Sports Medicine (BJSM) aims to highlight clinically-relevant orginal research, editorials and commentary that will be of interest to the field of sport and exercise medicine.
+The British Journal of Sports Medicine (BJSM) aims to highlight clinically-relevant orginal research, editorials, systematic reviews, consensus statements and commentary that will be of interest to the field of sport and exercise medicine.
 The journal is aimed at physicians, physiotherapists, exercise scientists and those involved in public policy.

 Please note that references will be published online only; references should be provided as a separate data supplement.

 Authors can choose to have their article published Open Access for a fee of £1,950 (plus applicable VAT).

 During submission you will be asked whether or not you agree to pay for the colour print publication of your colour images.
 This service is available to any author publishing within this journal for a fee of £250 per article.
 Authors can elect to publish online in colour and black and white in print, in which case the appropriate selection should be made upon submission.